zgkxzx/Modbus4Android/README.md

 ## modbus tcp for android

 ### Introduce
-This is a Mobus TCP for Android.If You need the examples for RTU/ASCII ,you can call me.
+This is a Mobus TCP example for Android.If You need the examples for RTU/ASCII ,You can call me.

 ### How to use
 #### 1.Creat ModbusMaster